tnichols217/notes/College/Additional Questions.md

 # Stanford
 ## Short Answers
 1. What is the most significant challenge that society faces today?
+(50 words)

 2. How did you spend your last two summers?
+(50 words)
 3. What historical moment or event do you wish you could have witnessed?
+(50 words)
 4. Briefly elaborate on one of your extracurricular activities, a job you hold, or responsibilities you have for your family.
+(50 words)
-5. Name one thing you are looking forward to experiencing at Stanford.*
+5. Name one thing you are looking forward to experiencing at Stanford.
+(50 words)

+## Short Essay
+1. Virtually all of Stanford's undergraduates live on campus.
+Write a note to your future roommate that reveals something about you or that will help your roommate — and us — get to know you better.
+(100 to 250 words)

 # Princeton
 ## QB supplement